-cryptography.hazmat.primitives.serialization.pkcs12.serialize_key_and_certificates(name,

-key,

-cert,

-cas,

-encryption_algorithm)
+cryptography.hazmat.primitives.serialization.pkcs12.serialize_key_and_certificates(name, key, cert, cas, encryption_algorithm) New in version 3.0.

 Note: With OpenSSL 3.0.0+ the defaults for encryption when serializing PKCS12 have changed and some versions of Windows and macOS will not be able to read the new format.
 Maximum compatibility can be achieved by using SHA1 for MAC algorithm and PBESv1SHA1And3KeyTripleDESCBC for encryption algorithm as seen in the example below.
 However, users should avoid this unless required for compatibility.